puetzp/prometheus-http-query/README.md

 ## Compatibility

-This library is compatible with all Prometheus versions starting from v2.30.
+This library is generally compatible with Prometheus versions starting from v2.30.
 Individual client methods might fail with older versions.

 ## Tests